WenXinDong2018/CubeLayeredSolver/README.md

 This is a Stanford CS299 final project.

-We solve a 3*3*3 rubik's cube layer by layer using value iteration and multihead training.
+We solve a 3by3by3 rubik's cube layer by layer using value iteration and multihead training.

 There are two components in this project: training, and searching.
-We train a value function that output a length 3 vector, which predicts the cost-to-go values for completing the first, first two, and all three layers.
+We train a value function that output a length 3 vector, which predicts the cost-to-go values for completing the first, first two, and all three layers separately.
 Then, using this value function as the heuristic function, we apply DeepCubeA's Batch weighted A* search to find the solution path.
 We first find the path from the initial cube state to completing the first layer, and from there to a state that completes the first two layers, and finially to a state that completes the cube.
 We achieve 100% solving rate just like the DeepCubeA authors, and a average solving time of 4.5s with 1 GPU.

 This repository is adapted from [DeepCubeA](https://www.ics.uci.edu/~fagostin/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf).